Skip to main content

 }

 Then start Action historize-airports.
-You may have seen that the --feed-sel parameter of SDL command line supports more options to select actions to execute (see command line help).
+You may have seen that the --feed-sel parameter of SDLB command line supports more options to select actions to execute (see command line help).
 We will now only execute this single action by changing this parameter to --feed-sel ids:historize-airports:

-After successful execution you can check the schema and data of our table in Polynote.
+After successful execution you can check the schema and data of our table in spark-shell.
 It now has a time dimension through the two new columns dl_ts_captured and dl_ts_delimited.
 They form a closed interval, meaning start and end time are inclusive.
 It has millisecond precision, but the timestamp value is set to the current time of our data pipeline run.
 The two attributes show the time period in which an object with this combination of attribute values has existed in our data source.
 The sampling rate is given by the frequency that our data pipeline is scheduled.

 root